Target level of study

 36h

-Analog teaching is based on the study and application of the main electronic components: diodes, transistors and operational amplifiers.
+For the analog portion, instruction is based on the study and application of the main components of electronics: diodes, transistors, and operational amplifiers.

-For the numerical part, the basics of sequential logic will be covered.
+For the digital part, the basics of sequential logic will be covered.

 Applied Optics